Helvellyn: The western approaches

-Shorter and quicker routes to the top of Helvellyn, though with less attractive scenery, begin from several points along the A591 road along the west side of the mountain.
+Shorter and quicker routes to the top of Helvellyn begin from several points along the A591 road along the west side of the mountain.
 Two of these may be combined to create a circular walk.
-Incorporating the south ridge in the route can restore much of the scenic interest.

 Stannah at Legburthwaite is the starting point for the bridleway to Sticks Pass, from which Helvellyn can be approached along the main ridge track from the north.

 From Thirlspot two routes lead up Helvellyn.
 The old pony route took a very safe and steady route for the benefit of early visitors, who took horses and a guide from the inn.
 The route traverses the flank of White Side to join the ridge at the col just below Lower Man.
 The other route, known as the White Stones Route, originally marked by stones painted white, crosses the fellside at a lower level and fords Helvellyn Gill to join the path from Swirls.

 Swirls is the start of the most direct route to the top of Helvellyn, "the modern pedestrian highway" which has been paved where necessary.
 It zigzags up the fellside above Helvellyn Gill, over Browncove Crags and joins the main ridge at Lower Man.

-Several possible routes begin at Wythburn church.
+Several routes begin at Wythburn church.
 A bridleway winds up the fellside, over Comb Crags and traverses the slopes of Nethermost Pike to arrive on the ridge at Swallow Scarth, the col just below Helvellyn.
 Other routes from Wythburn follow Comb Gill or Whelpside Gill, or Middle Tongue between these two gills.
 The shortest route of all follows the gill past the old lead mine, perhaps better used as a descent.
 Wainwright warned walkers with weak ankles to avoid it.